 Link Track and Edit Selection links or unlinks the Track selection with Edit selections.
 When Link Track and Edit Selection is enabled, you can make an Edit selection within a track or across multiple tracks and each associated track is selected.
-This lets you quickly apply track-level commands (such as Track View toggle or change track heights) to have the command apply to all selected tracks (using Alt+Shift on Windows or Option+Shift on Macintosh).
+This lets you quickly apply tracklevel commands (such as Track View toggle or change track heights) to have the command apply to all selected tracks (using Alt+Shift on Windows or Option+Shift on Macintosh).
 For example, you can make an Edit selection in a track with Link Track and Edit Selection enabled, and then apply the Duplicate Tracks command to duplicate the track.
+Conversely, you can select one or more tracks to make an Edit selection of the entire track.